texas-egads/EGaDS-OpenGL-StarterKit/README.md

 - `#include <filename>` makes the preprocessor search in an implementation-defined manner, normally in directories predefined by the compiler.
 It's usually used for items that are in the standard library and other header files associated with the target platform.
 - `#include "filename"` also makes the preprocessor search in an implementation-defined manner, but it is normally used to include our own header files and third-party libraries.
 Which in this case, is **GLFW**

-Once that's settled, the first thing we need to do is initialize **GLFW** so we can properly use its functionality!
+Once that's settled, the next thing we need to do is initialize **GLFW** so we can properly use its functionality!
 ```cpp
 glfwInit();
 ```